 Fire-Wise Landscaping on a Budget

 When you see professional fire-wise landscape makeovers with complete hardscape, new irrigation, and designer fire-resistant plantings, it's easy to feel overwhelmed.
 Those projects can cost tens of thousands of dollars.
-For many Santa Cruz homeowners, that's simply not realistic.
+For many Santa Cruz County homeowners, that's simply not realistic.

 But here's what the landscaping industry doesn't always tell you: the most important fire-wise changes cost little or nothing.
 Clearing debris, maintaining what you have, and making smart choices with limited resources matter more than an expensive overhaul.

-The Free Stuff (Most Important)
+What Is the Free Stuff (Most Important)?

 The highest-impact fire-wise actions cost nothing but your time.
+CAL FIRE defensible space guidance emphasizes that maintenance and debris removal are the foundation of fire safety.

-Clear Zone 0 (0 to 5 feet):
+Clear Zone 0 (0 to 5 Feet)

 The most critical area is right against your house, and cleaning it up is free: